ipni/index-provider/docs/design.md

 Once all the data for an indexer has been fetched, the indexer can use the `Advertisement` and the list of entries received to authenticate the ingestion by computing the Cid of the entries and verifying that it is equal to `IndexID`, and then verifying the signature of the `Advertisement`.
-The Cid is computed by serializing the content and computing the IPLD link (see [linkingSystem](https://github.com/ipld/go-ipld-prime/blob/master/linking.go))
+The CID is computed by serializing the content and computing the IPLD link (see [linkingSystem](https://github.com/ipld/go-ipld-prime/blob/master/linking.go))

-If the full sync is performed successfully, the indexer node updates the latest AdvertisementID seen for `p` to latest.
+If the full sync is performed successfully, the indexer node updates the latest `AdvertisementID` seen for `p` to `latest`.

 Indexer nodes run ingestion sessions for different providers in parallel, so an indexer node can sync with several provideres in parallel.